No child tax credit payment on Friday - NewsBreak

 The Roberts are now out $550 a month.
 That money helped pay for Girl Scouts, ballet and acting lessons and kids’ shoes, which Roberts noted are more expensive than adult shoes.
 The tax credit, he said, was a “godsend.”

-“It’ll make you tighten up your belt, if you’ve got anything to tighten,” Roberts said about losing the payments.Child tax credits: Here’s how to get any missed payments
+“It’ll make you tighten up your belt, if you’ve got anything to tighten,” Roberts said about losing the payments.Child tax credit and tax payments: Why you may have been overpaid

 The monthly tax credits were part of Biden’s $1.9 trillion coronavirus relief package — and the president had proposed extending them for another full year as part of a separate measure focused on economic and social programs.